-Risk Score: 97.7 (Higher-Risk^a)1

-Conflict State: YES (Medium Intensity Conflict)2

-Log Export Restriction in Effect: YES3 Import Regulation in Effect: NO
+Risk Score: 97.7 (Higher-Risk^a)1 Conflict State: YES (Medium Intensity Conflict)2 Log Export Restriction in Effect: YES3 Import Regulation in Effect: NO

-- Illegal logging is increasing and driving deforestation in the Democratic Republic of the Congo (DRC). - There are well-publicized governance challenges, subnational conflict, and reports of corruption in the DRC's timber sector. - There is a high risk that timber has been logged without the proper permits or that the permits were corruptly obtained. - There remains a risk of unsustainable and illegal trade in CITES-listed species. - Forest laws are not well-enforced. - Non-mandated independent monitoring and watchdog groups are facing intimidation. - Tax evasion is widespread. - Direct exports to US and EU markets have fallen significantly, while exports to Vietnam and India have rapidly risen.
+- Illegal logging is increasing and driving deforestation in the Democratic Republic of the Congo (DRC). - There are well-publicized governance challenges, subnational conflict, and reports of corruption in the DRC's timber sector. - There is a high risk that timber has been logged without the proper permits or that the permits were corruptly obtained. - There remains a risk of unsustainable and illegal trade in Convention on International Trade in Endangered Species of Wild Fauna and Flora (CITES) listed species. - Forest laws are not well-enforced. - Non-mandated independent monitoring and watchdog groups are facing intimidation. - Tax evasion is widespread. - Direct exports to U.S. and European Union (EU) markets have fallen significantly, while exports to Vietnam and India have rapidly risen.

-TRADE PROFILE OF FOREST PRODUCTS b, c, 4,5
+TRADE PROFILE OF FOREST PRODUCTS^{b,c,4,5}

-Total Imports (2018): US\$93.86 million
+Total Imports (2018): \$93.86 million

-Total Exports (2018): US\$110.38 million.
-US\$36.52 million (33.1 percent) exported to "regulated markets" ^d
+Total Exports (2018): \$110.38 million. \$36.52 million (33.1 percent) exported to "regulated markets" ^d